behnamazimi/curly-html-elements/README.md

 # Ellipse Elements

-Mini tool to align HTML elements along an ellipse or a part of an ellipse.
+Mini tool to align HTML elements along an ellipse or a part of an ellipse.So you can arrange your HTML items along an ellipse easily without using canvas or any complex math functions.
+It's easy to use and high performance.

 **[😎😎 Online Demo](https://behnamazimi.github.io/ellipse-elements/)**